han-nguyen97/han-nguyen97/README.md

 - :shamrock: I am currently learning Master in Big Data Analytics at IESEG
 - :rainbow: I love delving into data and exploring interesting things
-- :smile: Connect with me on: [LinkedIn](https://www.linkedin.com/in/nguyet-han-nguyen-a333a71ab/)
+- :globe_with_meridians: Connect with me on: [LinkedIn](https://www.linkedin.com/in/nguyet-han-nguyen-a333a71ab/)